 At the Penn State Smeal College of Business, sustainability is a topic woven into the curriculum across multiple academic departments and areas of study.
 As part of coursework and within student-led initiatives outside of the classroom, students and faculty identify sustainability-related opportunities and challenges, analyze them, and develop frameworks that provide solutions for moving forward.

 "There is hardly a major company in the world that isn’t seriously addressing the issue of sustainability.
-It is our vision that Smeal will be a top business school in this area, joining the University in making this a strategic priority." - Terry Harrison, Director of the Smeal Sustainability Council, Professor of Supply Chain and Information Systems
+It is our vision that Smeal will be a top business school in this area, joining the University in making this a strategic priority." - Terry Harrison, Member of the Smeal Sustainability Council, Professor of Supply Chain and Information Systems

 The environmental impact of conducting business in today’s world is considered throughout the curriculum at Smeal.
 At the undergraduate and graduate levels, courses are designed to enhance awareness and appreciation of the benefits sustainability has to companies and society.
 Courses in finance, management, marketing, supply chain, and other disciplines feature sustainability components.